Bible Promises for When You’re Worried or Fearful

 Concerning food, He pointed us to God’s care for birds, saying:

 “Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?”
 (Matthew 6:26, NKJV).

 He concluded by asking a very sobering question:

-“And which of you by worrying can add a single day to his life’s span?”
-(Matthew 6:27, NASB).
+“And which of you by being anxious can add a single hour to his span of life?”
+(Matthew 6:27, ESV).

 You and I know the answer, right?